cfpb/hmda-platform/Documents/API.md

 `/institutions/<institutionId>`

-`GET` - Details for Financial Institution
+`GET` - Returns the details for an institution based on ID

 Example response: